Naftoreiclag/Fir/README.md

     // This is no good.
     -> root[33];

 That will overwrite foo, bar, and qux.
+In addition, you will no longer be able to reference them or their values, so it'll cause memory leaks!